makyo/writing/content/work/getting-lost/ps-exo.md

         * Dear and Qoheleth have similar thoughts on memories/forgetting
         * Qoheleth assassinated
 * Epilogue
-    * We learn that the Name is RJ and that Debarre is Michel Hadje
+    * We learn that the Name is RJ and that Sasha is Michel Hadje
 * Stories
     * Apres un reve
     * Gallery Exhibition